piyushw0203/Quark_Rust_23-24/Task 3 - Menu Driven Searching and Sorting/Task Info.md

-Write a menu-driven program in Rust which takes array input from the user and performs sorting (any sorting method) and searching (binary search)
+Write a menu-driven program in Rust that takes array input from the user and performs sorting (any sorting method) and searching (binary search)